austinnoronha/python-flask-sample-app/TESTS.md

 # Generate Test Case with Github Copilot

 ```
+## Configure Test Framework

+Configure test framework for this workspace.
+Use pytest as the unit testing framework
+Also the test cases are stored under the /tests folder

+## Configure Unit Testing

 I am working on a Flask application using Blueprints.
 The file I'm currently in contains REST API routes registered using Flask's Blueprint.
 The application also sets the `template_folder` path for rendering UI templates.

 Please analyze this file and help generate **unit test cases using pytest** for the Flask routes defined here.